petitioner/HE.CNNinfer/CNNinference/README.md

 ```
 It might be much easy to configure and build the project.

-In the 'Default' folder, you can run our programming by the following command lines:
+After that, in the 'Default' folder, you can run our project by the following command lines:

 ```sh
 # make clean